ReproLab/_lab_readme/Welcome.md

 All members of the lab (including interns, student helpers & external students!) need to undergo the following safety courses before starting labwork.

 - Physical lab induction
 - Safety modules (on Canvas.
-RAs are to request account creation for external members via https://forms.office.com/r/bApRn68RdN)
+RAs are to request account creation for non-NUS members via https://forms.office.com/r/bApRn68RdN)

 Check below to find out which Canvas safety modules you'll need to do!
 Please send the e-certificates **(usually received the day after completion)** or any proof of completion to your Research Assistant for record purposes.